esteve/txrospy/README.md

-txrospy
+txROSpy
 =======

-Twisted implementation of the ROS protocols
+txROSpy project provides implementations of the ROS protocols (publisher, subscriber, service and client) suitable for their use in Twisted asynchronous applications.